 I can also see what Abrams meant when he said he wanted to make Trek more like Star Wars.
 The space fights are, thankfully, still old fashion slow moving battleship style engagements.
 No squadrons of dog fighters blasting each other up.
 However, warp drive is more like hyperspace – you need to calculate where you are going and how fast and then you jump in and out of it.
 Weapons are not steady lances of light, but more like bullets.
 And then there’s the ice planet with furry, carnivorous monsters on it.

 So I came away liking Star Trek.
 When I think about it my mind drift towards all the great character moments and tends to forget the whole Nero business.
 I think a lot of it could have been avoided by making this a total reboot (which it actually is) rather than a prequel to the over stretched canon.
 On top of that origin stories are difficult because you have to both intro characters as if the audience has never seen them before and you have to stick them into a story that will be exciting.
 I’m hoping that now that the introductions are out of the way the next movie’s plot will be less character and more story focused.
 It would be nice to see something other than a “bad guy of the week wants to destroy the universe” story and focus more on the whole “strange new worlds” elements that the original show was based around.
 I also want to see more of Dr. McCoy.
 David Gerrold once said that if McCoy has nothing to say then there’s nothing going on worth seeing.
-Star Trek is always a reflection of the times, and like our current president its so full of hope and promise that its almost above cynicism and snarkiness.
+Star Trek is always a reflection of the times, its so full of hope and promise that its almost above cynicism and snarkiness.
 In the end I doubt it will let us down.